Here's a Super Bowl riddle: Why are egg prices surging — but not chicken wings?

 And a lot of wings will be eaten this weekend

-The American Chicken Council projects that Americans will gobble up 1.47 billion wings during Super Bowl weekend, 20 million more than last year.
+The National Chicken Council projects that Americans will gobble up 1.47 billion wings during Super Bowl weekend, 20 million more than last year.

 "They're just a great group social food," Super says.
 "And the spicier the Buffalo wings, they pair very well with a nice, cold beer."